 The Parish of Myland lies to the North of the Town of Colchester in Essex.
-The Council came into being on the 1st September 1999 created by Statutory Instrument S.1 1999 No. 194 and under the provisions of section 11 of the Local Government and Rating Act 1997.
+The Council came into being on the 1st April 1999 created under legislation The Colchester (Parish) Order 1999 (S.I.
+1999 No. 194).
 Therefore, in historical terms, Myland is a relatively new Council but has become one of the largest urban Parishes.
-In February 2011 the Council voted to change its title to Community Council in recognition of the large and increasing population within the Parish and has 17 elected Councillors.
+In February 2011 the Council voted to designate itself as Community Council in recognition of the large and increasing population within the Parish and has 17 elected Councillors.
 Myland Parish covers an area that stretches from Braiswick to Mile End and Highwoods.
 Of our Councillors 13 represent Myland Ward, which lies within Mile End Borough Ward and 4 represent Myland East Ward, which lies within Highwoods Borough Wards of Colchester.

 Myland’s origins appear to stem from a small settlement which lay 1 mile to the north of Colchester Town, hence the name Mile End or Myland as it came to be known.
 By 1254, when the original church was established, it became a separate Parish.
 In the middle ages’ settlement occurred in many of the unwooded areas including Tubswick, recorded from 1295 and Braiswick, which seems to have originated as a medieval freehold.